Calmex-V contains natural ingredients along with Valerian Root, to help support a healthy nervous system and a relaxed behaviour.

 Adult Horses (900-1,100 lbs): Provide 1/2 to 3/4 oz twice daily as needed.

 Valerian Root is an herb with specific actions on the nervous system.
-Valerian re-balances a nervous system
+It helps maintain a healthy nervous system and balance in horses displaying nervous/anxious behavior. **Valerian root is a banned substance in many organizations, always check competition guidelines regarding its usage.

-sent between different cells, particularly those found in the brain and spinal tissues.
-Participates in the action of serotonin, a neurotranmitter whose brain levels are known to be a factor in excess anxiety, inositol may be helpful in nervous horses.
+Inositol is closely related to the B-vitamin family and is found in nearly every cell in the body.
+Because of its location within the cell membrane, it plays two major roles: transporting fats and assisting in nerve transmission.
+By participating in the action of serotonin, a neurotransmitter whose brain levels are known to be a factor in excess anxiety, inositol may be helpful in promoting a healthy balanced behavior in horses.

 How long after consumption will the ingredients begin to have an effect?
 I am trying to plan out the best time to ride after feeding this supplement.

 MVP: Calmex-V™ is designed to be fed daily to provide ongoing support for proper nervous system function, helping to manage nervousness and support your horse’s ability to focus.
-Because this product works by providing nutrients (such as vitamin B1 and magnesium) that your horse’s body needs for a healthy, balanced nervous system, it may take a few weeks before you see the full results of this product.
+Because this product works by providing ingredients (such as vitamin B1 and magnesium) that your horse’s body needs for a healthy and balanced nervous system, it may take a few weeks before you see the full results of this product.
 However it does not need to be given at a specific time of day relative to your riding time.
-If you are looking for a calming supplement that can be given on an occasional basis, you might consider the Calmex-V Paste, which is designed for use as-needed during stressful situations.
+If you are looking for a calming support product to be given on an occasional basis, you might consider the Calmex-V Paste, which is designed for use as-needed during stressful situations.

 Can I give this supplement to a mare who is on Levelor?
 There is taurine in both, I’m not sure how much is too much.